List of Inspector Rebus characters: Detective Constable Grant Hood

 Detective Constable Grant Hood is a police officer who was based at St Leonards.
 He is a big fan of new technology and gadgets.
 During The Falls he is attracted to Siobhan Clarke, and attempts to kiss her.
 During the same novel he takes on a media liaison role, a position he takes up in a number of subsequent investigations.

 Detective Constable "Hi-Ho" Silvers

 Detective Constable George "Hi-Ho" Silvers is a police officer who was based at St Leonards.
-He is described as "coasting towards his pension."
+He is described as "coasting towards his pension".

-Detective Constable Christine Esson
+Detective Sergeant Christine Esson

-Detective Constable Christine Esson is part of the Gayfield Square police station CID starting with Saints of the Shadow Bible (2013).
+Detective Sergeant Christine Esson is part of the Gayfield Square police station CID starting with Saints of the Shadow Bible (2013).
 She is a social media expert.
 Rebus thinks she looks like Audrey Hepburn (In a House of Lies, Chapter 25).
 She works with databases and, when cold cases necessitate it, archives, researching leads not only for DI Siobhan Clarke but also for Rebus, who may or may not have any official status at Gayfield.
-She is paired with another detective, Ronnie Ogilvie.
+She was paired with another detective, Ronnie Ogilvie.

+In Midnight and Blue she clashes with Rebus and Fox when investigating a prison murder.
+She now works with DI Jason Mulgrew.

+Esson dislikes tea and coffee, preferring to drink hot water.